ssh

 So, for example, if I wanted to suddenly access some service running on port 4321 on my local machine from the server, I could type <enter>~C-R 1234:localhost:4321<enter> and I would immediately have access to that resource from the server on localhost:4321 (that’s the server’s localhost).

-Microsoft’s Dev tunnels does not appear to be an SSH tool, but its tunnels look similar, except with certain advantages such as * Persistent SSH sessions over unreliable connections via their own SSH variant, microsoft/dev-tunnels-ssh: SSH library for dev-tunnels.
+Microsoft’s Dev tunnels do not appear to be an SSH tool, but the tunnels look similar to SSH tunnels, with a few advantages, including: * Persistent SSH sessions over unreliable connections using Microsoft’s own SSH variant, microsoft/dev-tunnels-ssh: SSH library for dev-tunnels.

 • autossh is a program to start a copy of ssh and monitor it, restarting it as necessary should it die or stop passing traffic.
 The idea is from rstunnel (Reliable SSH Tunnel), but implemented in C.